 Priest Adviser to the Film

-“The truth makes it fascinating,” he said in an interview with the Register.
+“The truth makes it fascinating,” he said in an interview with The Register.
 “The devil looks bad in this.
 He loses a lot of mystique.”
-According to him, people will witness evil but will also come away seeing evil vanquished, or at least made ineffective.

-Father Maginot explained that the house was boarded up during the winter of 2014, and when it was opened for filming, a hole in the roof had resulted in some damage.
-“It looked like an animal had scratched through the roof and ceiling, but we could not find it anywhere in the house, and there were no animal droppings around.”
+During the winter of 2014, when the film crew went into the home, they found a hole in the roof which damaged the interior a bit.
+Father Maginot explained, “It looked like an animal had scratched through the roof and ceiling, but we could not find it anywhere in the house, and there were no animal droppings around.”